How to Sign Documents

 Toggle on Insert everywhere if you want to update the signature or initials everywhere on the doc.

-Not everyone accepts typed signatures, but you can alway create a handwritten one:
+Not everyone accepts typed signatures, but you can always create a handwritten one:

 1. Click the My signature or Initials field.